-Check out (un)knowing in the embed and be sure to hit up their socials for more leading up to the release.
-We’re really looking forward to this one.
+Check out the video in the embed below, and be sure to hit up her socials for more going forward.
+Not sure about you, but we’re stoked for this one.